 The UN offers numerous ways for you to get involved with World Water Day without ever leaving the home.
 Due to the COVID-19 pandemic, this year’s edition of the event will be held online.

-A webinar will be held for World Water Day on March 22, from 13:00 to 14:30 CET.
-You can register for the webinar here.
-This event will feature a high-level opening ceremony, messages from special guests, interactive discussions, and more.
-However, you don’t have to attend the webinar to engage in World Water Day events.
+In 2021, due to the pandemic, a webinar was held for World Water Day on March 22 featuring a high-level opening ceremony, messages from special guests, interactive discussions, and more.
+However, you can engage in World Water Day events in other ways.

 The following are several other ways you can get involved: